CoolGuy75562/nes-emu/README.md

 NES Emulator (WIP)

-CPU output is correct when running nestest.nes in automatic mode.
-PPU and memory both have issues which will be addressed after graphical frontend is implemented.
+CPU output is correct when running nestest.nes in automatic mode, and passes a suite of 10,000 tests for each instruction found here: https://github.com/SingleStepTests/65x02

+PPU is incomplete and memory has some issues, probably to do with mapper.

 ## Dependencies

-Building and running this project currently requires CMake, CTest, the Boost.Units library, and unistd.h. unistd.h is only needed for getopt in src/app/main.cpp, and is only temporary until a proper frontend is implemented in Qt.
+Building and running this project currently requires CMake, CTest, Boost.Test, Qt5, and optionally RapidJSON to run the Tom Harte cpu tests (see below).

 ## Installation